sorbet/sorbet/website/docs/override-checking.md

-Use this table to track when annotations can be used, although the error messages are the canonical source of truth. ✅ means "this pairing is allowed" while ❌ means "this is an error" (currently, most of these errors are runtime errors, though in the future they may become static errors).
+Use this table to track when annotations can be used, although the error messages are the canonical source of truth. ✅ means "this pairing is allowed" while ❌ means "this is an error" (most of these errors are static errors, though some are still only implemented in the runtime).

 > Below, `standard` (for the child or parent) means "has a `sig`, but has none
 > of the special modifiers."